LaNada War Jack

 LaNada War Jack talking about the 1969 Alcatraz Occupation

 Between 1969 and 1971, War Jack was one of the core Occupation of Alcatraz organizers and one of the 14 original occupiers (Friedler, 2019).
-The Occupation started after the Treaty of Fort Laramie (date), which promised to return retired and abandoned federal lands to Native Americans.
+The Occupation started as a backlash to the Treaty of Fort Laramie (1868), which promised to return retired and abandoned federal lands to Native Americans.
 Alcatraz Island, located in the San Francisco Bay, was formerly the site of a federal prison from 1934 to 1963.
 Around this time is when she took on the last name War Jack, instead of her last name assigned at birth, as a form of reclaiming Native identities and traditional naming practices.
 Both of her children lived with her on the island during the Occupation.
 Her son, Denyon Means became known as the “Alcatraz Kid,” and would later share his stories about growing up during the 19-month long peace protest.
 In 1970, War Jack graduated with her independent studies degree in Native American Law & Politics.
 Despite being excluded from retellings of the Occupation, one protestor has credited War Jack as being “the real leader of the occupation” (Terry).

 Protest has taken many shapes during War Jack’s life, but so has her leadership.
 In 1999, she earned her Doctorate of Arts degree in Political Science and her Master’s in Public Administration from Idaho State University.
 Between 2005 and 2008, she served as Executive Director of the Shoshone-Bannock Tribes and as a professor of Native American History at Creighton University and Haskell Indian Nations University.
 She was also the Distinguished Professor of Native American Law and Politics at Boise State University (Berkeley, 2021).